JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-accessibility.md

 ## Enabling accessibility on Windows

 Accessibility on Windows is provided via Java Access Bridge, which is disabled by default.
-To enable it, run the following command:
+To develop accessibility features on Windows, enable Java Access Bridge with the following command:

 ```Console
 %\JAVA_HOME%\bin\jabswitch.exe /enable